b00mshaka1aka/GraduateWork/README.md

 # GraduateWork

-Topic: "Find object on underlying surface by point cloud"
+Topic: "Develop algorithm for finding objects on underlying surface in point cloud"